Rainbow-CPaaS/Rainbow-CLI-SDK/tutorials/What_is_new.md

 ## What's new
 ---

-Welcome to the new release of the Rainbow CLI .
+Welcome to the new release of the **Rainbow CLI** .
 There are a number of significant updates in this version that we hope you will like, some of the key highlights include:

-### Rainbow CLI 1.30 - September 2017
+### Rainbow CLI 1.30 (Beta) - September 2017
 ---

 **COMMANDS**

-- Verbose option `-v`or `--verbose`has been added to all commands.
+- Verbose option `-v`or `--verbose` has been added to all commands.
 When active, this option allow to add more logs to the console to help debugging in case of issue.

 **BUGS**
 - No bug fixed

-### Rainbow CLI 0.8 - August 2017
+### Rainbow CLI 0.8 (Alpha) - August 2017
 ---

 Lots of change for that new version of Rainbow CLI.
 A big rework has been done to simplify code and to be able to export a JSON result format to the console.